cloudfoundry-incubator/kubo-disaster-recovery-acceptance-tests/README.md

 * `AfterRestore(Config)` - runs after the restore is complete, and should assert that the state in the restored K8s cluster matches that created in `BeforeBackup(Config)`.
 * `Cleanup(Config)` - should clean up the state created in the K8s cluster through the test.

-`Config` contains the config for accessing the target K8s. *Note*: the use of this config is optional, `kubectl` is already configured to access the target K8s cluster when a testcase runs.
+`Config` contains the config for accessing the target K8s. *Note*: the use of this config is optional, `kubectl` is already configured to access the target K8s cluster when a test case runs.

 ### Creating a new test case